Jarrod Croker: 2022

 After being left out of the Canberra side for the opening eight rounds, Croker made his return in round 9 of the 2022 NRL season against Canterbury.
 Croker was taken from the field towards the end of the match with a shoulder injury during the clubs 14-4 victory.

 On 9 June, Croker was ruled out for the rest of the 2022 NRL season after aggravating his shoulder injury in a freak accident at home.

 2023

 In round 6 of the 2023 NRL season, Croker made his return to the Canberra side in their 20-14 upset victory over Brisbane.

 In round 15, Croker made his 300th first grade appearance in Canberra's 36-14 loss against the New Zealand Warriors.

 On 13 August, Croker announced he would retire at the end of the season.
 Croker's last game was Canberra's 18-29 loss to the Brisbane Broncos in round 26, in which he played just three minutes.

 Post playing

 Prior to the kick off of the 2024 NRL season, the Raiders announced that Croker would stay at the club as a goal-kicking coach across all of the clubs junior and senior teams.

 On 15 September 2025, Croker was inducted as a life member of the Raiders.

+On 16 January 2026, the Manly Warringah Sea Eagles announced that Croker had joined the team as a goal kicking coach and would also share duel kicking coach duties at the Canberra Raiders.